7RU7H/Archive/Password-Attacks/Password-Attacks.md

 python3 /opt/wordlistctl/wordlistctl.py

+## Hashcracking

+[OpenWall wiki's sample hashes can be found here](https://openwall.info/wiki/john/sample-hashes) and similarly [Hashcat's example hashes](https://hashcat.net/wiki/doku.php?id=example_hashes)These are good for rough useful visual guide and naming format for both tools usage.
+[Hashkiller is a identifing service it has a self signed cert, but offensive security recommends it so ask yourself first](https://hashkiller.co.uk/)

-## Train of thought and methodology guide
+#### Train of thought and methodology guide
 1. This all about trial and error
 1. Hardware configuration matters
 2. Pick good wordlists